eciodiniz/scenfirepy/examples/example_02_fire_severity.md

 )

 # In the output performance metrics of the quality of the raster produced:
-# `Discrepancy` measures how closely the selected severity distribution matches the target severity regime (L1 distance between histograms).
+# `Discrepancy` measures how closely the selected severity distribution matches the target severity regime (L1 distance
+# between histograms).
 # For example, discrepancy < 0.15 → acceptable match and < 0.15 → acceptable match
 # `Selected events (98)` represent the raster cells (severity “events”) retained by the algorithm.
+I.e.,
-More selected events = more flexibility
+# More selected events = more flexibility
 # `Selected surfaces` = sum of the pixel magnitudes (the sizes values) for the pixels chosen by select_events.
-Not hectares unless
-# sizes are in hectares.
-For severity example the selected_surface is the sum of those severity scores for the chosen pixels.
+# Not hectares unless sizes are in hectares.
+For severity example the selected_surface is the sum of those severity scores
+# for the chosen pixels.

-# Alternatively, you can also run the algorithm multiple times to improve performance to obtain different results by running multiple seeds and retaining the best result.
+# Alternatively, you can also run the algorithm multiple times to improve performance to obtain different results by running
+# multiple seeds and retaining the best result.
 # For example, below the algorithm is run 10 times to select events and will extract the best result (i.e., smallest discrepancy)

 best = None